CountofMonteCorso/intro-to-typescript/README.md

 Although we didn't declare a type in either instance, TypeScript was able to infer the type of elevation because we had already assigned it a value.

 ## 8. Functions: Activity

+Open up the activity folder, then the unsolved folder.
+Open the `sos.ts` file and instruct students to follow the directions.
+If student finish early, have them do them try the activity's bonus challenge with the remaining time.